Wait for It (song)

 "Wait for It" is the thirteenth song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
 It speaks of Aaron Burr's undying determination in the face of Hamilton's swift rise to influence and power.
 Vocally, it covers a baritenor range of Ab2 to Ab4.

 Background

 Miranda explained that the song's refrain appeared to him essentially in its final state while taking the subway to a friend's party.
-He sang the melodic refrain into his iPhone, briefly attended the party, then completed the song on his trip home.
+He recorded the refrain on his phone, briefly attended the party, then completed the song on his trip home.